Occupational stress claims

 Many people come to us having suffered with serious mental and physical health issues that they believe have been directly caused by their work.
 If that sounds familiar, we can help you claim compensation for your suffering.

 The team of experts who work on personal injury cases, which includes occupational stress cases, is made up of some the very best solicitors in the country.
-Led by Hugh Potter and Rachel Rees, many of our solicitors feature in the esteemed Legal 500 and Chambers guides including Richard Edwards who is experienced in handling occupational stress cases.
+Led by Hugh Potter and Rachel Rees, many of our solicitors feature in the esteemed Legal 500 and Chambers guides including Richard Edwards who is experienced in handling occupational stress claims.
 We strive to put our clients’ needs first at all times, and we do this by being considerate, caring and compassionate throughout your case.

 Our team is here for you and we’re ready to get you the help, compensation and support you need.
 Speak to us now on 0800 027 2557.
 If you’d like to send a message instead, fill in our online contact form and a member of our team will get back to you.
 If you would like to speak to someone specific, please find their details on our people page.